Niagara faces Manhattan on 7-game road slide - WTOP News

 Riverdale, New York; Sunday, 2 p.m.
 EST

-BOTTOM LINE: Niagara will try to stop its seven-game road skid when the Purple Eagles play Manhattan.
+BOTTOM LINE: Niagara hits the road against Manhattan looking to break its seven-game road slide.

-The Jaspers are 4-3 on their home court.
-Manhattan is 4-7 against opponents with a winning record.
+The Jaspers have gone 4-3 in home games.
+Manhattan is 2-2 in one-possession games.

-The Purple Eagles have gone 1-4 against MAAC opponents.
-Niagara has a 1-0 record in games decided by less than 4 points.
+The Purple Eagles are 1-4 in MAAC play.
+Niagara is 1-0 in games decided by less than 4 points.

-Manhattan’s average of 7.4 made 3-pointers per game this season is only 0.9 fewer made shots on average than the 8.3 per game Niagara allows.
-Niagara averages 6.5 made 3-pointers per game this season, 2.3 fewer made shots on average than the 8.8 per game Manhattan allows.
+Manhattan averages 76.5 points per game, 2.2 more points than the 74.3 Niagara allows.
+Niagara’s 42.5% shooting percentage from the field this season is 3.9 percentage points lower than Manhattan has allowed to its opponents (46.4%).

-The Jaspers and Purple Eagles face off Sunday for the first time in MAAC play this season.
+The Jaspers and Purple Eagles match up Sunday for the first time in MAAC play this season.

-TOP PERFORMERS: Devin Dinkins is shooting 35.0% from beyond the arc with 1.6 made 3-pointers per game for the Jaspers, while averaging 13.3 points.
-Jaden Winston is shooting 49.2% and averaging 16.5 points over the last 10 games.
+TOP PERFORMERS: Jaden Winston is averaging 15.5 points, 3.5 assists and 2.5 steals for the Jaspers.
+Devin Dinkins is averaging 12.2 points over the last 10 games.

-Justin Page is averaging 12.7 points for the Purple Eagles.
+Justin Page is scoring 12.7 points per game with 2.5 rebounds and 2.7 assists for the Purple Eagles.
 Justin Hawkins is averaging 9.1 points over the last 10 games.

 LAST 10 GAMES: Jaspers: 4-6, averaging 70.8 points, 30.3 rebounds, 11.8 assists, 8.1 steals and 2.8 blocks per game while shooting 41.6% from the field.
 Their opponents have averaged 75.8 points per game.